composer/windows-setup/README.md

 * composer.phar
 * composer-README.txt

 If the installer added your PHP directory to the path variable, you should only remove it if you no longer want to run PHP from the command line.
-Your installation directory will have been added to the path variable, but only if it was not already there.
-If you are sure that it is not needed by any other programs in this directory, you can remove it .
+Your installation directory will have been added to the path variable, but only if it was not already there. remove it only if you are sure that it is not needed by any other programs in this directory.

 For a Global install these instructions are in the `composer-README` file in your installation directory.